chicio/chicio.github.io/_drafts/2018-02-03-clean-code-objects-data-structures-law-demeter.md

 ---
 layout: post
 title: "Clean Code: meaningful names"
-description: "In this post I will talk about clean code: data structures, objects and the law of demeter."
+description: "In this post I will talk about clean code: data structures, objects vs procedural and the law of demeter."
 date: 2018-03-03
 image: TODO
 tags: [clean code]